nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2019.md

 ## Hotfix 19

-## Content Model Change for Comments
+### Content Model Change for Comments

-A migration process is required to benefit from the new content model for Comments where Comments are stored under the commented document.
+A migration process is required to benefit from the new content model for comments where comments are stored under the commented document.
 It is mainly required if replies on comments are used in the application.

+{{#> callout type='info' }}
-Note that running this migration will break your application if you were creating comments without using the Comments API.
+Running this migration will break your application if you were creating comments without using the Comments API.
+{{/callout}}

+{{#> callout type='warning' }}
-Before starting the migration process, please make sure you have the JSF UI addon installed on your platform and that your data are backed up by following the link [Backup and Restore](https://doc.nuxeo.com/nxdoc/backup-and-restore/).
+Before starting the migration process, please make sure you have the **Nuxeo JSF UI** addon installed on your platform and that your data are backed up by following the steps on the [Backup and Restore]({{page version='' space='nxdoc' page='backup-and-restore'}}) documentation page.
+{{/callout}}

 Administrator credentials are required to execute the steps below:
- * Once you are connected with the Admin credentials, click on the ADMIN Tab,
+1. Once you are connected with the Admin credentials, click on the **ADMIN** Tab.
- * Click on the Migration tab and then under the `Migration of the comment storage model` section, click on `Detect` button
+1. Click on the Migration tab and then under the `Migration of the comment storage model` section, click on `Detect` button.
- * Launch the available migration step,
+1. Launch the available migration step.

 If the migration succeed the new state will be displayed and the next available step too if any.

 ## Hotfix 15